aterrel/aterrel.github.com/content/pages/vita.md

 About
 -----

-Dr. Andy R. Terrel is the VP, Data and Algorithms of Xometry, Inc. where he is bringing his experience building smart scalable data systems to the manufacturing industry.
+Dr. Andy R. Terrel is the CUDA Python Product Lead at NVIDIA.
 You will also find him leading the infrastructure committee of the NumFOCUS foundation.
 As a passionate advocate for open source scientific codes Andy has been involved in the wider scientific Python community since 2006, contributing to numerous projects in the scientific stack.

-Dr. Andy R. Terrel was previously a Research Associate Scientist for the [Computational Hydraulics Group](http://chg.ices.utexas.edu/) at the [Institute for Computational Engineering and Science](http://www.ices.utexas.edu/) which is at the [Universiy of Texas at Austin](http://www.utexas.edu) and High Performance Computing researcher at the [Texas Advanced Computing Center](http://www.tacc.utexas.edu/).
+Dr. Andy R. Terrel has held several executive roles at tech startups including Anaconda, Xometry, Boldmetrics, REX Real Estate Exchange, and most recently StoryFit.
+During his academic career, he was previously a Research Associate Scientist for the [Computational Hydraulics Group](http://chg.ices.utexas.edu/) at the [Institute for Computational Engineering and Science](http://www.ices.utexas.edu/) which is at the [Universiy of Texas at Austin](http://www.utexas.edu) and High Performance Computing researcher at the [Texas Advanced Computing Center](http://www.tacc.utexas.edu/).
 Andy's research included utilizing supercomputers with Python and studying methods for speeding up computational fluid dynamics.
 He graduated from the [University of Chicago](http://www.uchicago.edu/") with a PhD in [Computer Science](http://cs.uchicago.edu/) in 2010 and has been programming in Python for the last decade.
 Andy has contributed to numerous open source projects notably the [FEniCS Project](http://fenicsproject.org/) and [Sympy](http://sympy.org/).

 Education
 ---------